pazlindia/pazlinda.github.io/index.md

 show_call_box: true
 ---

-# PAZL - Bringing technology to interior design
+# PAZL: Bringing technology to interior design

-We are building a suite of services and technology to disrupt the interior design industry.
+Our interior design platform provides a wide range of serivces that will help turn your dream home into a reality.